TissueImageAnalytics/cerberus/README.md

 python run.py --gpu="0" --gland_inst --gland_dir=<path> --lumen_inst --lumen_dir=<path> --nuclei_inst --nuclei_dir=<path> --pclass --pclass_dir=<path> --mix_target_in_batch --log_dir=<path>
 ```

 Alongside the above, other model details and hyperparameters must be set in `paramset.yml`, including batch size, learning rate, and target output.
-Also ensure the utilised decoder kwargs, along with the appopriate number of channels are defined - this must align with the tasks specified in the CLIs above!
+Also ensure the utilised decoder kwargs, along with the appopriate number of channels are defined - this must align with the tasks specified in the command line arguments above!

 ## Inference
 ### Tiles